Frequently Asked Questions

 Guests are welcome to enter the Tyler (West) Gate at Ravinia beginning at 9:15 a.m.
 Ravinia Festival Park has several parking lots, we’re only using the one at 200 Ravinia Park Road, Highland Park, Illinois 60035.
 Please plug this address into your GPS when driving to Commencement for precise directions to the general parking lot.

-If you need handicap accessible parking and seating, please contact the Office of Alumni at 1-800-LFC-ALUM.
-A valid handicap parking permit is required for admission to the accessible parking lot adjacent to the Tyler (West) Gate.
+If you need handicap accessible parking and seating, please contact Suzanne Nyren in the Office of Alumni at 847-735-6015 or email@example.com.
+A valid handicap parking permit or license plate is required for admission to the accessible parking lot adjacent to the Tyler (West) Gate.
+Ravinia Festival Park does not provide wheelchairs.

 There will be two designated areas for families wishing to photograph graduates.
 Individuals taking pictures at the ceremony are asked to be respectful of those around them and to promptly return to their seats after taking pictures.
 Aisles must remain clear at Ravinia Festival Park in accordance with fire code regulations.